Step 4. Specify File Share Processing Settings

 At the Processing step of the wizard, do the following:

-- If you select All proxies, Veeam Backup & Replication will use all available file proxies for file backup.
+- If you select All proxies, Veeam Backup & Replication will use all available backup proxies for file backup.
 The number of proxies in use defines the number of data threads that transfer data from the file share to the backup repository.
 The more data transfer threads Veeam Backup & Replication uses, the higher is the data transfer speed.

-It is recommended that you select at least two file proxies to ensure that the backup jobs start even if one of the proxies fails or loses its connectivity to the source file share.
+It is recommended that you select at least two backup proxies to ensure that the backup jobs start even if one of the proxies fails or loses its connectivity to the source file share.
 The more proxies you select, the more data transfer threads Veeam Backup & Replication will use for backup jobs, thus improving performance.

 - From the Cache repository drop-down list, select a cache repository where temporary cache files must be stored.
-This repository must be located in the close proximity to the source file share and file proxies.
+This repository must be located in the close proximity to the source file share and backup proxies.

 - Use the Backup I/O control slider to define how fast all proxies can read data from the source file share.
 This setting is based on the number of parallel threads that can be used by all the proxies configured for processing the file share.
 If resources of your NAS device are limited, it is recommended that you select the Lower impact option.
 If your NAS device is powerful enough, select the Faster backup option.

 - Click Apply to save the configured settings.